 The child’s account will receive 20% basic rate tax relief on all contributions

 Potentially reduce liability to inheritance tax

-Parents can use their two £3,000 annual gift allowances, which would cover the maximum annual pension contribution of £2,880 for each of two children.
+Parents can use their individual annual gift allowance of £3,000, which would cover the maximum annual pension contribution of £2,880 for one child.